MarcusWichelmann/EnergyExporter/README.md

 Modbus TCP in the configuration interface.

 You can also use the SolarEdge SetApp to enable Modbus TCP, but that will require you to be a verified installer and grant you only read-only access otherwise.

+### Janitza

+This exporter was tested with the `UMG 96-PA` power analyzer with the `UMG 96-PA-RCM-EL` Ethernet module.
+It should also be possible to use an external Modbus gateway instead of the `UMG 96-PA-RCM-EL`.